Understanding the role of product engineering

 Identifying white spaces:

-product engineering is as much about identifying the products and services that don't yet exist as working on those that do.
+Product engineering is as much about identifying the products and services that don't yet exist as working on those that do.
 Engineers can use their expertise with other products and competitive analysis to help companies identify new products and audiences.

 Prioritizing features a product should have: